juecd/slate/source/index.html.md

 Welcome to **Hako**!
 Here you'll find comprehensive information for integrating with our API endpoints.
 If you have any questions, you can find help in our [Slack community](https://hakosupport.slack.com/) or you may email support@withhako.com.

 The Hako API is organized around REST.
-All requests must include a content-type of application/json and the body must be a valid JSON.
+All requests must include a content-type of `application/json` and the body must be a valid JSON.

 JSON is returned by all API responses, including errors.

-All **POST**, **PUT**, and **DELETE** requests require an array of one or more objects to create/update/delete as input.
-Similarly, these calls output an array upon successul.
+All **POST**, **PUT**, and **DELETE** requests require an **array** of one or more objects to create, update, or delete as input.
+Similarly, these calls output an **array** of affected objects upon success.
 This allows fewer calls to the Hako API when mass-updating inventory.
 In the future, the Hako API will allow individual object calls.

 ##Hosts Available
 `https://api.withhako.com/v0/ (Production)`